 This is a 24-month program.
 At the discretion of the program director, students in the clinical phase may take up to a three-month leave of absence only.
 All degree requirements must be completed within 27 months.

 The clinical phase consists of eleven rotations.
 There are seven required rotations (one of which will be repeated) in Emergency Medicine, Family Medicine, Behavioral Medicine, Internal Medicine, Women’s Health, Pediatrics, and Surgery.
 In addition, there are three clinical electives.
 Prospective and enrolled students are not required to solicit clinical sites or preceptors.
 Students are still allowed to suggest clinical sites or preceptors, as long as the program evaluates and approves those suggestions for educational suitability.
 All clinical preceptors and sites must meet the requirements of the program.
 Each student’s clinical year schedule is at the discretion of the program.
 Changes to rotation schedules are not made at student’s request.”
 Faculty members perform site visits while the students attend their supervised clinical practical experiences.
 Every 12 weeks, the students return to campus for exams and professional development experiences.

 Master of Public Health Dual Degree Option

 Master of Public Health (M.P.H.) prepares graduate Physician Assistants for leadership roles in meeting community healthcare needs.
 The M.P.H. program focuses on population health and includes the disciplines of epidemiology and biostatistics with an in-depth fieldwork thesis project oriented toward a student’s primary area of research interest.
-Students complete the coursework for the M.P.H. in the year prior to entering the Physician Assistant program.
+Students complete the coursework for the M.P.H. in the year prior to entering the PA program.
 More information.